Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Results

-We find the entire transient signal is largely reproduced by three singular value components consistent with the above model.
+We find the entire transient signal is largely reproduced by three singular value components consistent with the analytical model.
 The spectra of the SVD are shown in \Fig{\ref{figure:spectrum1}}(b,c,d) where the spectral SVD vectors are added back to the XUV ground state absorption for comparison.
 The largest SVD component (\Fig{\ref{figure:spectrum1}}(b)) comprises 56\% of the SVD decomposition and resembles a shift of the ground state absorption (\Fig{\ref{figure:spectrum1}}(a)) to lower energies.
 There is an additional appearance of spectral features above the $4\rm{d}_{3/2}$ peak that cannot be reproduced by shifting the ground state XUV absorption.
-This SVD component we assign to the absorption edge shift due to coherent phonon, band-gap renormalization, and changes to the equilibrium position of Te along the \Ag{} phonon coordinate from photoexcitation.
+This SVD component we assign to the absorption edge shift due to the coherent phonon, band-gap renormalization, changes to 4d core-hole potential, and displacement of the equilibrium position of Te along the \Ag{} phonon coordinate from photoexcitation.
 From previous ultrafast work in Te at similar carrier densities, we expect an exceptionally large magnitude shift of the Te equilibrium position on the order of 26\,pm \cite{Ning2022,KamarajuPRB2010}.
-This is about ten times larger than what is reported in the semimetal Bismuth (2.6\,pm) \cite{Geneaux2021} and thus it is not surprising the shift of the Te absorption edge in the XUV is much larger compared to Bi \cite{Geneaux2021}.
-The major contributions to the absorption edge shift therefore originate from changes to the binding energies of the $4\rm{d}$ core-levels from changes in bond length and shifting of the conduction band to lower energies.
+This is about ten times larger than what is reported in the semimetal Bismuth (2.6\,pm) \cite{Geneaux2021}.
+Consistent with the anticipated large Te equilibrium position displacement, an absorption edge shift of 580(30) meV is estimated from the analytical model (see details in Appendix \ref{Appendix:decomp}).
+This value however should be interpreted cautiously due to approximations in deconvolving the spectrum.
+While many effects may shift the absorption, the most clear is the decreasing conduction band energy \cite{Ning2022,Tangney2002}.
+Through the \Ag{} phonon induced distortion, this decrease in conduction band energy will red shift the absorption by decreasing the transition energy from the 4d levels to the DOS.
+Further, the \Ag{} phonon mode and lattice heating will modulate the bond lengths.
+This influences the 4d level ionic repulsion, thus changing the 4d binding energy.
+The exact dependence on the \Ag{} mode requires detailed calculations of the core-level potential gradient, however, the lattice heating red shifts the absorption edge as indicated by the pre-time-zero delay heating (see \Fig{\ref{figure:raw_data}}(a)).
+Given the increase (decrease) in intra(inter)-chain bond distance upon increasing the chain radius, and $1/r^2$ distance scaling of the electrostatic repulsion, the core-level gradient is likely to counteract the decreasing conduction band energy with a blue shift.
+In addition to lattice dynamics, fast carrier screening of the 4d levels \cite{RossiNL2021}, changes in the valence to 4d level coulomb repulsion \cite{deGroot}, or changes in electron localization may also shift the edge in the absence of lattice motion \cite{Schumacher2023}.